 The Windows 8 Plain & Simple book isn’t free and the single place we’ve found to obtain it freely and legally was the Nook application.
 The good news is that the Windows 8 Accessibility Tutorial Guide from Microsoft is completely free.
 Along with this, Microsoft’s also teaching developers how to create Windows 8 and Windows RT apps.

 Here are some of the most important things you’ll be learning in this guide:

 - Windows 8 Accessibility

 - Keyboard Shortcuts

-The guide is filled with screenshots, so you’ll be able to understand much easier how everything works in Windows 8.
-Here’s the official page for this document; you’ll find the download link at the end of this article.
+The guide is filled with screenshots to better understand how everything works in Windows 8.
+Here’s the official page for this document and you’ll find the download link at the end of this article.
 You’ll see that once you’ll get used to Windows 8, you’ll never want to get back to Windows 7.
-Even if the current state and number of apps in the Windows Store doesn’t seem to appealing, you have to see in the long run, when it will become more popular.
+Even if the current state and number of apps in the Windows Store doesn’t seem appealing, it will be more popular in the long run.

 Editor’s Note: This post was originally published in November 2012 and has been since revamped and updated for timeliness, accuracy, and comprehensiveness.